Bob Jenyns

-Bob Jenyns (born Robert Jenyns, 1944, Victoria) is a prolific Australian artist whose practice, spanning over four decades, has produced countless sculptures, prints, drawings, and paintings.
-He has participated in many of Australia's most significant art exhibitions including the first Biennale of Sydney (1973), the 1973, 1975 and 1978 Mildura Sculpture Triennials, the 1981 Australian Perspecta, the 2nd Australian Sculpture Biennale, and the 1990 Sculpture Triennial.
+Bob Jenyns (born Robert Jenyns, 1944, Victoria – died 16 November 2015) was a prolific Australian artist whose practice, spanning over four decades, produced countless sculptures, prints, drawings, and paintings.
+He participated in many of Australia's most significant art exhibitions including the first Biennale of Sydney (1973), the 1973, 1975 and 1978 Mildura Sculpture Triennials, the 1981 Australian Perspecta, the 2nd Australian Sculpture Biennale, and the 1990 Sculpture Triennial.
 Jenyns was a finalist in the 2006 Helen Lempriere National Sculpture Award, and in 2007 won the award with his work Pont de l'archeveche.
 He is represented in many of the country's largest collections, including the National Gallery of Australia, the Art Gallery of New South Wales, the Queensland Art Gallery, the Museum of Contemporary Art in Brisbane, and the Tasmanian Museum and Art Gallery.
-Jenyns has also received multiple grants from the Australia Council's Visual Arts Board, has curated exhibitions and has taught at the Tasmanian School of Art as head of the sculpture department (1982–2005).
+Jenyns also received multiple grants from the Australia Council's Visual Arts Board, curated exhibitions and taught at the Tasmanian School of Art as head of the sculpture department (1982–2005).

-Bob Jenyns is married to ceramic artist Lorraine Jenyns.
-Both live and work in Tasmania, Australia.
+Bob Jenyns was married to ceramic artist Lorraine Jenyns.
+They lived and worked in Tasmania, Australia.
 He died on 6 November 2015.